mtusk/wpf-currency-textbox/README.md

 - If we press down/up key, the value are increase/decrease
 - Support stringformat C to C6.
 - Support stringformat N to N6.
-- Copy and paste decimal value.
+- Copy and paste decimal value. ctrl+c / ctrl+v
 - Undo/Redo value with default ctrl+z / ctrl+y
 - This control's template can be customized to change the appearance.
 - Supports data validation.